indynagpal/sublimetext-lucee/readme.md

 If <kbd>CTRL</kbd>+<kbd>F12</kbd> is pressed when the cursor is within a built-in function or tag will load the http://cfdocs.org documentation for that function or tag in a pop up window within Sublime.
 Thus, having the cursor anywhere within `dateFormat(myDate, "yyyy-mm-dd")` and pressing <kbd>CTRL</kbd>+<kbd>F12</kbd> will trigger a pop up displaying the documentation for `dateFormat`.
 Similarly, having the cursor anywhere within `<cfinclude template="myOtherTemplate.cfm">` and pressing <kbd>CTRL</kbd>+<kbd>F12</kbd> will trigger the display of the documention for `cfinclude`.

 *Note:* If a tag has a script expression in it (e.g. `<cfset myVar=false>`, or anything between `#`'s), the pop up will not be triggered if the cursor is within that expression.

+Inline documentation is also available for `Application.cfc` settings and methods.

 If <kbd>CTRL</kbd>+<kbd>F12</kbd> is pressed when the cursor is on a method call that has been mapped via the model completions functionality (see above), documentation of the function signature, file location, and argument list will be provided.